How do they work?¶

 - Edit mask

-Zammad decides in between selected and saved conditions.
+Zammad differentiates between selected and saved conditions.
 These can be combined wherever needed.

-By default, unless configured in conditions, workflow rules are evaluated for all roles.
-This also affects your customers! 🙀
+By default and unless configured in conditions, workflow rules are executed for all roles.
+This also affects your customers!

 - Selected Conditions

-These conditions only match if they’re active in selection.
+These conditions are based on form values and match if an appropriate selection is made (e.g. choosing another group in the ticket without saving).
 This applies for drafts (active selection) and currently saved values.

 - Saved Conditions